robtweed/mg-showcase/BASIC-BENCHMARKS.md

 You can see that the performance of YottaDB and IRIS using our *mg-dbx-napi* interface is orders of magnitude higher than using Redis.

 Redis, of course, uses a networked interface, and one trick it has up its sleeve is pipelining to improve performance.
-You'll find another test for Redis using a pipelined connection: look for:
+You'll [find another test](./dockerfiles/files/benchmark_redis_pl.mjs) for Redis using a pipelined connection: look for:

-- YottaDB: /opt/mgateway/benchmark_redis_pl.js
+- YottaDB: /opt/mgateway/benchmark_redis_pl.mjs
-- IRIS: /home/irisowner/benchmark_redis_pl.js
+- IRIS: /home/irisowner/benchmark_redis_pl.mjs

 Here's the results running in on our ARM64 M1 Mac Mini: